 Anchorage, Alaska’s largest city, is 129 miles away – a 2.5-hour drive on the Seward Highway, a National All-American Road, and Alaska Scenic Byway.
 Don’t feel like driving there yourself?
 Motorcoach, bus, and taxi companies offer passenger and cargo service between the two communities.

 Seward has a small, state-maintained airport.
 Airport activity is limited to charter flights, as there is no scheduled air service.
 Ted Stevens International Airport is located in Anchorage, offering direct service to key U.S. cities as well as international destinations.

-The Alaska Railroad offers daily passenger service from May through September.
-Because of the distance, the train arrives once daily (11:15AM) and departs for Anchorage each evening (5:30 PM).
+The Alaska Railroad offers daily passenger service to Seward via the Coastal Classic from May through September.
+The train arrives once daily at 11:05 AM and departs for Anchorage each evening at 6:00 PM.

 Getting around Seward